 • Zero NOx, Zero CO2

-• ASME Codes and Electrical Codes.
+• ASME Codes and Electrical Co es.
 Contact MHI.

-Modern, high-quality superheated steam is employed for several critical applications.
-High-temperature steam is helpful for pharmaceutical, biopharmaceutical, comfort, utility, and chemical uses because of a lack of water droplets.
-Noncondensing superheated steam is the most energy-efficient method of steam use.
-Using dry superheated steam above the inversion temperature of steam leads to the best antimicrobial and most rapid drying steam applications.
-The wicking properties and oxygen control of this type of steam are attractive features of high-temperature steam.
+Modern, high-quality superheated Steam is employed for several critical applications.
+High-temperature Steam is helpful for pharmaceutical, biopharmaceutical, comfort, utility, and chemical uses because of a lack of water droplets.
+Noncondensing superheated Steam is the most energy-efficient method of steam use.
+Employing dry superheated Steam above the inversion temperature of Steam leads to the best antimicrobial and most rapid drying steam applications.
+The wicking properties and oxygen control of this type of Steam are attractive features of high-temperature steam.
 High-temperature steam availability leads to high-productivity applications.
 Steam generator products are classified into two types, namely:

 Request OAB and VHGA Information

 What is Supercritical Steam: There’s a unique mix of temperature and pressure – called the critical point – where the difference between liquid and gas ceases to exist.
 This happens at 374 °C (705 °F) and 218 Bar for water.
-This type of steam forms beyond the critical point (>647.096K and >22.064 MPa).
+This type of steam forms beyond the critical point (>647.096K and >22.064 M a).
 About ~30% of free monomeric H2O molecules exist at the critical point.
-The rest contain different types of bonds of H2.
+The rest contain different types of H2 bonds.
 Supercritical water has very low surface tension with its gas or liquid phase; therefore, no interfaces can delineate the liquid/gas interface.
-Above 647.096K, supercritical steam cannot be liquefied by increasing the pressure.
-Supercritical steam is used for generating power.
+Above 647.096K, increasing the pressure cannot liquefy supercritical Steam.
+There is no difference in the energy content between super-critical steam at 460◦C and 250 bar and medium-pressure steam at 280◦C and 10 bar-i.e., 3.0 GJ/ton.
+But their entropies are different.
+Steam at 280◦C and 10-bar has an entropy of 7.0 kJ/kg-K. The super-critical steam at 460◦C and 250 bar has an entropy of 5.7 kJ/kg-K. Now it is clear why supercritical steam is used to generate power.
+Lower enthalpy gives one more potential for Work.
+However, this has little bearing on the thermal use of steam for reactions or cleaning.
+Pressurizing steam to obtain a higher temperature and using it at room pressure involves a considerable loss in thermal efficiency.
+Electric steam generators prevent such energy losses.

-Another example of a supercritical material is Supercritical CO2 (above 304.13 K and 7.38 MPa).
+Another example of a supercritical material is Supercritical CO2 (above 304.13 K and 7.38 M a).
 CO2 in this state is used to decaffeinate coffee beans.
 Its viscosity and diffusivity are like a gas, penetrating the beans quickly.
-However, its density is like that of a liquid.
-It binds to caffeine (this property is much more important than its supercritical fluid properties).
+However, its density is like that of a liq id.
+It binds to caffeine (this property is much more critical than its supercritical fluid properties).
 Supercritical CO2 is also used in dry cleaning.

-Typical pictures of compact modern steam generators are shown below.
-The properties of superheated steam and types of steam kinetics are shown on the Steam Calculator page.
+The properties of superheated Steam and types of steam kinetics are shown on the Steam Calculator page.

 Take me to the Airtorch® Models Page Take me to the Steam Generator Models Page.

-The International Association for the Properties of Water and Steam (IAPWS) maintains international-standard correlations for the thermodynamic properties of steam, including IAPWS-IF97 (for use in the boiling simulation and modeling) and IAPWS-95 (a general-purpose and scientific correlation).
+The International Association for the Properties of Water and Steam (IAPWS) maintains international standard correlations for the thermodynamic properties of Steam, including IAPWS-IF97 (for use in the boiling simulation and modeling) and IAPWS-95 (a general-purpose and scientific correlation description).

 A pound of water x 0.016 = cubic feet at 62.2 °F.